1 2 3 4 5 6 7 8 9

 • Lost Childhood Message: “You will be taken care of.”

 That independence streak?
 It started early.
-Many Sevens learned to rely on their own joy-production to survive emotional neglect or inconsistency.
+Many Sevens learned to rely on their own joy-production to survive emotional neglect and inconsistency.

 7. Growth & Stress Arrows